Virtual Women’s Art Recovery Support Group

 This is a judgment-free, trauma-informed space where we support each community member’s healing journey, and honor the power of creative expression.

-*This creative healing space is for self-identified women and nonbinary individuals navigating recovery, healing, and transformation through self-expression.
 We welcome those in all stages of recovery—including from mental health conditions, substance use, eating disorders, grief, chronic pain, codependency, perfectionism, and more.
 You do not need to identify as “in recovery” to participate—observers are welcome.